-- 4.5 The Acquiring Authority's Statement of Reasons (December 2013) includes a section which expressly deals with the Exchange Land.
-However, this section (paragraphs 29.3 and 29.4) includes no explanation as to how or why this land has been selected, or any justification either as to why the compulsory acquisition of any privately-owned land to meet this need is necessary or to why an area of land nearly three times the area of that to be lost as open space is required.
-The statement again records the efforts made by the Acquiring Authority to minimise the loss of open space from the Woodford Recreation Ground but, confusingly, has different figures from those used in the Planning statement for both the area to be lost and the area to be acquired as Exchange Land.
+- The Acquiring Authority's Statement of Reasons (December 2013) includes a section which expressly deals with the Exchange Land.
+This section (paragraphs 29.3 and 29.4) includes no explanation as to how or why this land has been selected, or any justification either as to why the compulsory acquisition of any privately-owned land to meet this need is necessary or to why an area of land nearly three times the area of that to be lost as open space is required.
+The statement has different figures from those used in the Planning statement for both the area to be lost and the area to be acquired as Exchange Land.
 Indeed it is clear from the text that the person drafting the Statement of Reasons did not even know the location of the proposed Exchange Land, never mind what the justification might be for its acquisition.
-This is apparent from the question "where?" which has been left in the published text in paragraph 29.3. - 4.6 The absence from the Statement of Reasons of any explanation as to the basis of selection of the proposed Exchange Land or the justification for its compulsory purchase is the more surprising since the Acquiring Authority asserts, in two separate places within the statement (paragraph 28.8 and 28.25), that the Council has given "careful consideration to the need to include each parcel of land shown on the order map". - 4.7 The section dealing with the Exchange Land in the Statement of Case (May 2014) is largely unchanged from that in the Statement of Reasons other than that it fills in the gap as to where my clients' land is located and includes a note to the effect that an S19 application had been made by the time of its preparation.
-Still there is no explanation as to the selection process or justification for the acquisition of the land proposed as Exchange Land.

-4.8 Even the detailed response to my clients' written objection to the CPO, set out in Appendix 27 to the Statement of Care, provides no further information on these important issues.
-In fact, the response to my clients' assertion that the CPO proposes an excessive land take is revealing as this simply states that:
+This is apparent from the question "where?" which has been left in the published text in paragraph 29.3. - 4.5 The section dealing with the Exchange Land in the Statement of Case (May 2014) is largely unchanged from that in the Statement of Reasons.
+There is no explanation as to the selection process or justification for the acquisition of the land proposed as Exchange Land. - 4.6 The detailed response to my clients' written objection to the CPO, set out in Appendix 27 to the Statement of Case, provides no further information on these important issues.